 The General Dental Council (GDC) regulates all dental professionals in the UK.
 The Dentists Register and Rolls of Dental Auxiliaries are searchable on its web site.
 Also on the site are “Standards for the Dental Team” and other guidance documents; the GDC’s various Rules; information on complaints procedures; and details of outcomes of recent hearings of the Professional Conduct Committee.

 The General Medical Council (GMC) registers doctors to practise medicine in the UK.
 The List of Registered Medical Practitioners, a register of doctors who are eligible to work in general practice in the health service in the UK, may be searched on its site.
 It includes any publicly available fitness to practise history since 20 October 2005.
 Relevant legislation, including a consolidated version with amendments of the Medical Act 1983, is to be found in the “About us” section.
-The “Good Medical Practice” section includes the document of that name with related guidance, and archived ethical guidance going back to 1963.
+“Ethical guidance for doctors” includes the document “Good Medical Practice”, and archived ethical guidance is available back to 1963.

-The General Optical Council (GOC) regulates dispensing opticians and optometrists and those bodies corporate carrying on business as optometrists or dispensing opticians in the UK.
+The General Optical Council (GOC) is the regulator for the optical professions in the UK.
 Its Register is searchable online.
 A Legislation section within “About Us” has the Opticians Act 1989 and rules and regulations made under that Act.
 Other content includes codes of conduct (under Standards) and decisions in fitness to practise hearings of the last twelve months (under Complaints).

-The General Osteopathic Council (GOsC) regulates the profession of osteopathy and maintains the statutory register of osteopaths in the UK.
+The General Osteopathic Council (GOsC) regulates osteopaths and maintains the statutory register of osteopaths in the UK.
 The register is searchable online.
 Other site content includes the Osteopaths Act 1993 and secondary legislation; the current code of practice and other guidance; information on the complaint procedure and recent findings; and recent annual fitness to practise reports.